 - Musical and ceremonial - household cavalry officer, household cavalry soldier, musician.

 If you're a graduate you're most likely to enter the Army as an officer.
-That's the equivalent of a leadership or managerial position (although you can still sign up as a regular soldier if you prefer).
+This is the equivalent of a leadership or managerial position, although you can still sign up as a regular soldier if you prefer.
 However, a degree isn't essential - see what's available for your level of education by checking your entry options.

 Whether or not you're a graduate, to join as an officer you'll need to apply online and attend an interview with a local recruiter.
 Get interview tips to help you succeed.